CNG Buses Explained: How They Work and Their Advantages

 On top of this, natural gas emission control devices will most likely be less expensive and more durable than those for diesel engines.
 That’s because there are far fewer nitrous oxide and particulate matter emissions with natural gas to degrade the devices.

-Are fuel tanks in compressed natural gas buses more likely to explode?
+Are fuel tanks in CNG buses more likely to explode?

 The technology behind CNG bus fuel tanks has been around for a long time.
-CNG fuel tanks are much stronger and safer than traditional diesel or gasoline tanks, performing better when collisions happen.
+CNG fuel tanks are actually stronger and safer than traditional diesel or gasoline tanks, showing better durability in collisions.

 Are CNG buses safer than other options?